weichnn/bag_extractor/README.md

     - These rectified color images are stored as 960x540 8-bit RGB images in PNG format.
 - **./kinectDepth/*.png**
     - These rectified depth images are stored as 960x540 16-bit monochrome images in PNG format.
+    - The depth images have been converted to the standard camera view.
     - These depth images are scaled by a factor of 1000.
 A pixel value of 0 means missing value/no data.
 - **./kinectDepthCrop/*.png**
     - These rectified cropped depth images are stored as 640x480 16-bit monochrome images in PNG format.